Custom Form Controls

 constructor(@Self() public controlDir: NgControl) {}

-decorator is necessary so that we don't look beyond the local element injector for the NgControl instance.
+the @Self decorator is necessary here so that we don't look beyond the local element injector for the NgControl instance

-, therefore we need to not provide these in our component.
-This means we have to manually wire our component up with the Angular Forms API and add validators to it.
+instead, we have to manually wire our component up with the Angular Forms API and add validators to it

 constructor(@Self() public controlDir: NgControl) {